upper waypoint

 In the next four weeks, Democrats — and more importantly, the approximately 4,700 DNC delegates responsible for nominating a candidate — must either coalesce behind someone or gather in Chicago on Aug.
 19 to undertake a public nominating process that could require multiple rounds of voting.

-Hugh, 10, holds a sign that says ‘Thank You Joe’ with his sister Margot and father David Kieve along Pennsylvania Avenue in front of the White House in Washington, DC, on July 21, 2024.
+Hugh, 10, holds a sign that says ‘Thank You Joe’ with his sister Margot and father David Kieve along Pennsylvania Avenue in front of the White House in Washington, D.C., on July 21, 2024.
 (Samuel Corum/AFP via Getty Images)

 The last time Democrats nominated a candidate in an open convention was in 1968, following the assassination of Robert F. Kennedy.
-Vice President Hubert Humphrey won the nomination, but the convention was marked by brutal and violent crackdowns by police on anti-war protestors.
+Vice President Hubert Humphrey won the nomination, but the convention was marked by brutal and violent crackdowns by police on anti-war protesters.
 The aftermath led Democrats to reform the nominating process to give more power to primary voters.

 Harris, who was born in Oakland and spent her early years in Berkeley, would be just the second woman and the first person of Asian descent to be nominated for president by a major political party.

-Visitors stop along Pennsylvania Avenue in front of the White House in Washington, DC, on July 21, 2024.
+Visitors stop along Pennsylvania Avenue in front of the White House in Washington, D.C., on July 21, 2024.
 (Samuel Corum/AFP via Getty Images)

-She dropped out of the presidential race in late 2019, several months before primary voting and caucusing began, and was named Biden’s running mate in August of 2020.
+She dropped out of the presidential race in late 2019, several months before primary voting and caucusing began, and was named Biden’s running mate in August 2020.

 Harris made a national name in the Senate during Trump’s first term as a sharp and exacting questioner who brought her prosecutorial skills to committee investigations and confirmation hearings.
 Perhaps most famously, she unnerved now-Supreme Court Justice Brett Kavanaugh during his 2018 confirmation, including with pointed questions about abortion rights.

-The Obama administration was eager for states, including California, to accept the multibillion dollar settlement, but Harris held out — despite her close ties to President Barack Obama, whom she backed when most of the Democratic establishment was still behind Hillary Clinton.
+The Obama administration was eager for states, including California, to accept the multibillion-dollar settlement, but Harris held out — despite her close ties to President Barack Obama, whom she backed when most of the Democratic establishment was still behind Hillary Clinton.
 She walked away from a $2 billion deal for California, ultimately securing a settlement that was 10 times higher.

-Signs are pictured outside the US Naval Observatory, where US Vice President Kamala Harris lives, in Washington, DC, on July 21, 2024.
+Signs are pictured outside the U.S. Naval Observatory, where U.S. Vice President Kamala Harris lives, in Washington, D.C., on July 21, 2024.
 (Daniel SlimAFP via Getty Images)

-But for those high profile wins, Harris has her critics — on the left and right.
+But for those high-profile wins, Harris has her critics — on the left and right.
 One of her first major decisions after being elected district attorney two decades ago was not filing capital murder charges against a man accused of gunning down a young San Francisco police officer.

 Harris had run on an anti-death penalty platform, but her swift decision not to file charges angered police and the murdered officer’s family, leading to a rebuke from Sen. Dianne Feinstein at the slain officer’s funeral.

 She also has progressive critics for her tenure as a local and state prosecutor — including for her anti-truancy campaign.
-As district attorney, she created a program that threatened parents with jail time if their children were chronically missing school, and in 2011 she pushed a state law codifying the policy.
+As district attorney, she created a program that threatened parents with jail time if their children were chronically missing school, and in 2011, she pushed a state law codifying the policy.
 She argued that the program was needed, noting the high rate of high school dropouts who ended up homicide victims — but critics saw it as a “tough on crime” policy that largely punished impoverished Black families.

 Even before Biden’s decision, Republicans were already sharpening their attacks on the vice president.
 Corrin Rankin, vice chair of the California Republican Party, previewed some of the GOP’s potential attacks on Harris at the Republican National Convention this week, accusing her of lying to the public about Biden’s health.